Natural product: Total synthesis

 Structural representation of cobalamin, a natural product isolated and structurally characterized.
 The variable R group can be a methyl or 5'-adenosyl group, or a cyanide or hydroxide anion.
 The "proof" by synthesis of vitamin B_{12} was accomplished in 1972 by the groups of Robert Burns Woodward and Albert Eschenmoser.

 In general, the total synthesis of natural products is a non-commercial research activity, aimed at deeper understanding of the synthesis of particular natural product frameworks, and the development of fundamental new synthetic methods.
 Even so, it is of tremendous commercial and societal importance.
 By providing challenging synthetic targets, for example, it has played a central role in the development of the field of organic chemistry.
 Prior to the development of analytical chemistry methods in the twentieth century, the structures of natural products were affirmed by total synthesis (so-called "structure proof by synthesis").
 Early efforts in natural products synthesis targeted complex substances such as cobalamin (vitamin B_{12}), an essential cofactor in cellular metabolism.

 Biomimetic synthesis

-Biomimetic synthesis is a branch of organic chemistry which aims at designing and preparing natural product compounds in the laboratory using the biosynthetic pathways as a blueprint.
-This method is based on the mechanisms used by the living organisms for the synthesis of various compounds, which is usually done in a stereoselective and regioselective manner.
-Biomimetic synthetic strategies have emerged due to their ability to simplify the synthesis of complex structures, especially those containing unusual moieties like spiro-ring systems or quaternary carbon atoms.
-These approaches mainly involve reactions such as Diels-Alder dimerizations, photocycloadditions, cyclizations, oxidative and radical reactions and these reactions can be used to efficiently construct complex molecular frameworks.
-Thus, mimicking the biosynthetic processes, chemists have been able to design more effective and economical processes for the synthesis of natural products that are of interest in drug discovery and chemical biology.
+Biomimetic synthesis is the use of biosynthetic and biologically inspired pathways as a guide for the laboratory synthesis of natural products.
+This strategy mimics natural biosynthetic routes to produce natural products often with high stereoselectivity and regioselectivity.
+It simplifies the synthesis of difficult synthetic targets including molecules containing spiro-ring systems and quaternary carbon centers.
+Biomimetic synthesis typically employs reactions such Diels–Alder, photocycloadditions, cyclizations, and oxidative and free radical transformations.
+This strategy improves efficiency and economy in drug discovery and chemical biology.